 - No forks- Use tongs to turn your masterpiece; a fork punches holes in the meat and allows the natural juices to escape, causing it to lose some flavor.

 - Keep a lid on it - To ensure that our beef cooks evenly, leave the lid down on the grill.
 And, if you can, resist checking every 20 seconds.

 Start Steaks at Room Temperature

 Steaks should be at room temperature before you start cooking.
-That way they spend less time in the pan getting to temperature.
+That way they spend less time in the pan or grill getting to temperature.
 It's a gentler method of cooking and will deliver juicier meat to your plate.

 Don't Play with Burgers

 Don't press and pat the burgers with a spatula.
 This squeezes the delicious fat out, but doesn't make them cook any faster.
 Spatulas are just for flipping!

 Cook.
 Rest.
 Slice.